 Did Williams ever stop to think that the women he claims to know nothing about football are the mothers, aunts, or sisters of the players he has on the field?
 Did Williams ever stop to think that the women he claims to know nothing about football are staff and faculty members of the university?
 Did Williams ever stop to think that the women he claims know nothing about football knows enough to conclude that he is not getting the job done?

 The answer to all questions is “no” because Williams doesn’t think.

-Instead of playing the role of head coach and being above typical responses of criticism that come with the position, Williams would rather reduce himself and the program by addressing those responses with petty comments that he often struggles to properly articulate.
+Instead of playing the role of the head coach and being above typical responses of criticism that come with the position, Williams would rather reduce himself and the program by addressing those responses with petty comments that he often struggles to articulate properly.